SamDanielThangarajan/bash-event/README.md

 ##### 1.4.3.4 Chat Client:
-This is the application that will interact with users and speak with other services in the backend.
+This is the application that will interact with users and speak with other services in the back-end.
 This can be a basic menu based application where users will be presented with the list of options to interact with the system.
 All basic operations are listed in the services design diagram.
 To start with chat client can have polling mechanism to retrieve the incoming messages and the chat room updates but it can be enhanced in the future.

 __List of Operations__
 --User Management
 1. SIGN_UP
 2. LOGIN
 3. LIST_USERS
 -- Messaging
-4. SEND_MESSAGE
+4. CHAT
-5. READ_MESSAGE
+5. SEND_MESSAGE
-6. CHAT
+6. READ_MESSAGE
 -- Room
 7. CREATE_ROOM
 8. LIST_ROOM
 9. SEND_MESSAGE
 10. ENTER_ROOM

 ##### 1.4.3.5 Unique Id Service *[optional]*:
 This service is responsible for generating unique identifiers when requested.
 The returned identifiers will be used in the file names created by other services when requesting and responding to the service requests. ${UNIQUE_ID_SERVICE_DIRECTORY} is defined and any request in this directory will be responded with a unique number.
 This is to create a unique file name across the chat system.

+Note:
-Note: Each service should make sure that they create a unique request file when accessing this service too.
+- Each service should make sure that they create a unique request file when accessing this service too.
 Ex: request_<service_id>_001, request_<service_id>_002.
+- If a sequence number is used, then the service should save its state when going for a temporary shut down, So it can recover its previous sequence number when it restarts.

 __List of Operations__
 1. REQUEST_ID

 ##### 1.4.3.6 Garbage Collector Service *[optional]*: